signaldatascience/R-curriculum/assignments/1-r-programming/2-data-frames/r-basic-algorithms.md

 Suppose we wish to generate all permutations of the integers from 1 to $n$.
 The easiest way to do so is as follows: Begin with the set of all permutations of the integers from 1 to $n-1$.
 For each of those permutations, insert $n$ in every possible position to form a permutation of the integers from 1 to $n$.
 Discard the repeats.
 To get the permutations of 1 to $n-1$, use the permutations of 1 to $n-2$; for those, use the permutations of 1 to $n-3$, and so on and so forth ...

-* Following the above strategy, write a function `perm_naive(n)` to print all permutations of the integers from 1 to $n$.
+* Following the above strategy, write a function `perm_naive(n)` to return a list of all permutations of the integers from 1 to $n$.
 Test your function on small values of $n$ like 2, 4, and 6.

 The above method is very slow, but there are much faster algorithms.
 Indeed, it is not even necessary to generate the permutations of 1 to $n-1$ in order to generate all permutations of 1 to $n$.

 * We can generate permutations in [lexicographic order](https://en.wikipedia.org/wiki/Lexicographical_order).
-Follow the [Wikipedia description of the algorithm](https://en.wikipedia.org/wiki/Permutation#Generation_in_lexicographic_order) to write a function `perm_lexico(n)` which prints all the permutations of 1 to $n$ in lexicographic order.
+Follow the [Wikipedia description of the algorithm](https://en.wikipedia.org/wiki/Permutation#Generation_in_lexicographic_order) to write a function `perm_lexico(n)` which returns a list of all the permutations of 1 to $n$ in lexicographic order.

 Quicksort and quickselect
 =========================